 Please send an email to firstname.lastname@example.org titled ‘Sponsored place application’ or ‘Sponsored place application – BME’ by Friday 31 March 2023.

 In the body of the email detail in 300 words or less why you wish to attend the conference and also how you hope to put your learning into action afterwards.

 When will I hear if I have a place?

-We will email the successful applicant(s) by the end of March 2019.
+We will email the successful applicant(s) by 14 April 2023.

 If you have any questions about sponsored places please email Andy Priestner.